1926 Lithuanian coup d'état: The coup

 Late in the evening of 16 December, the Soviet consul informed Sleževičius about a possible coup the following night, but Sleževičius did not pay much attention to this warning.
 The coup began on the night of 17 December 1926.
 The 60th birthday of President Kazys Grinius was being celebrated in Kaunas, attended by numerous state officials.
-The 1927 budget, with its cuts to military and church spending, had not yet been passed.
+The 1927 budget, with its cuts to military and church spending, had not yet passed.
 During the night, military forces occupied central military and government offices and arrested officials.
 Colonel Kazys Škirpa, who had initiated the military reform program, tried to rally troops against the coup, but was soon overpowered and arrested.
 The Seimas was dispersed and President Grinius was placed under house arrest.
-Colonel Povilas Plechavičius was released from prison (he had been serving a 20-day sentence for a fist fight with another officer) and declared dictator of Lithuania.
-Later that day, Colonel Plechavičius asked Smetona to become the new President and normalize the situation.
-The military strove to create the impression that the coup had been solely their initiative, that Smetona had not been involved at all, and that he had joined it only in response to an invitation to serve as the "savior of the nation".
+Colonel Povilas Plechavičius was released from prison, where he had been serving a 20-day sentence for a fistfight with another officer, and declared dictator of Lithuania.
+Later that day, Colonel Plechavičius asked Smetona to become the new president and normalize the situation.
+The military strove to create the impression that the coup had been solely their initiative, that Smetona had not been involved at all, and he had joined only in response to an invitation to become the "savior of the nation".
 Prime Minister Sleževičius resigned, and President Grinius appointed Augustinas Voldemaras as the new Prime Minister.

 Smetona and Voldemaras, both representing the Lithuanian National Union, invited the Christian Democrats to join them in forming a new government that would restore some degree of constitutional legitimacy.
 The party agreed reluctantly; they were worried about their prestige.
-Looking toward the near future, the Christian Democrats reasoned that they could easily win any upcoming Seimas elections, regaining power by constitutional means and avoiding direct association with the coup.
-In keeping with this strategy, they allowed members of the Lithuanian National Union to take over the most prominent posts.
+Looking toward the near future, the Christian Democrats reasoned that they could easily win any upcoming Seimas elections and regain power by constitutional means and avoid direct association with the coup.
+In keeping with this strategy, they allowed members of the Lithuanian National Union to take the most prominent posts.